Berov/GoogleDeveloperChallengeScholarship-AndroidBasics-Nanodegree-2018/SixthProject-NewsApp/README.md

-# Third Project - Quiz App
+# Sixth Project - News App, Stage 1

 PROJECT SPECIFICATION
 1. App contains 4 - 10 questions, including at least one check box, one radio button, and one text entry.